On this page

 Checklist (What is the Form Permanent Resident Card checklist?)

-#- Download the current Permanent Resident Card and instructions from the official INM website
+#- Access the latest Permanent Resident Card and accompanying instructions through the official INM website.

 - Gather required supporting documents per the instructions